 Once at Lake Louise, take in the views from the lakeshore, have tea at the Fairmont, hike up to Lake Agnes and the Beehives, hike the Plain of Six Glaciers Trail, or go for a paddle on one of the bluest lakes you have ever seen.
 If you have a large budget, book a night at the only hotel on the lake – the famous Fairmont Château Lake Louise.

-If you are visiting Lake Louise, it’s best to work Moraine Lake into your itinerary as well.
-If there is one lake even more popular than Lake Louise it is Moraine Lake.
+If you are visiting Lake Louise, it’s best to work Moraine Lake into your itinerary as well (only accessible in the summer).
+If there is one lake even more popular than Lake Louise, it is Moraine Lake.
 The alpine lake is a wild turquoise blue fed by glacier melt and set with a backdrop of the Ten Peaks.
-If heaven were a place, Moraine Lake could definitely be it.
+If heaven were a place on earth, it would be Moraine Lake.

-However, you won’t be able to drive right up to Moraine Lake while on your road trip, and you’ll have to book the Moraine Lake shuttle or a tour to get there.
+However, you won’t be able to drive right up to Moraine Lake while on your road trip.
+In fact, getting to Moraine Lake takes careful thought, and you’ll have to book the Moraine Lake shuttle or a tour to get there.

 Once at Moraine Lake, rent a canoe and paddle on the lake, hike to Consolation Lakes, or just take in the views from the easy Rockpile trail.